-This award-winning short co-written by Pamela Jones, also a partner in Wolf Spirit Films with Gordon Loverin, is currently being expanded into a feature script.
+This award-winning short co-written by Pamela Jones and Gordon Loverin, is currently being expanded into a feature script.

 The stalled life of a lonely middle-aged man gets a jump-start when he takes a road trip to deliver a vintage car with his charismatic best friend, who conducts a powerful ritual to help him reconnect with who he is, and restore his relationship with those he loves.